-The district has a number of latent powers; fire protection and emergency medical services are the only services it is currently providing.
-While the district provides adequate services with its existing facilities, infrastructure, and personnel, its ISO rating is 9.
+The district has no latent powers; fire protection is the only service it is authorized to provide.
+While the district provides adequate services with its existing facilities, infrastructure, and personnel, its ISO rating is 8.
 The district has identified a number of needs to continue to provide adequate service as well as to serve additional development, i.e.: new equipment and apparatus, improved communications, more EMTs and EMT training, a paramedic for the Tri-Valley, a solution to the lack of volunteer personnel, a longterm reliable water supply for firefighting, and funding to provide all of the above.